piux2/gno/benchmarking/README.md

 ```
 The benchmarking contract is located at `examples/gno.land/r/x/benchmark/ops.gno`

-To execute the benchmarking functions, add and edit file located at `gno.land/genesis/genesis_txs.txt`
+- To execute the benchmarking functions, add and edit file located at `gno.land/genesis/genesis_txs.txt`

+TODO:
+- benchmark binary operations on different data type with large numbers.